-MO 159 Introduction to Medical Coding for Ambulatory Services (3)
+MO 159 Introduction to Medical Coding (5)

 Introduction to diagnosis and procedural coding used in hospitals, physicians offices and medical clinics serving outpatients.
 Familiarization with basic coding concepts and applications for ICD-9-CM disease and procedure coding and CPT coding.
 Emphasis is on CPT ambulatory services coding.
-Prerequisite: HT-130 or equivalent, or concurrent enrollment; or instructor permission.
+Prerequisite: HIM-130 (or concurrent enrollment) or instructor permission.